FancyWhale69/titanic_dataset_analysis/README.md

 finally you can use the trained model to predict wethier you will survive or not.

 # installation
-you will need python and a lis of libraries:
+you will need python and a list of libraries:
 1- pandas
 2- numpy
 3- matplotlib